Aikku93/ulc-codec/README.md

 ulc-codec is released under the GPLv3 license.
 See the LICENSE file for full terms.

 ## Acknowledgements
-* Huge thanks to Dennis K (DekuTree64) for listening to (and for playing programming-rubber-ducky to) all my rants and thought processes as I worked through understanding audio codec design
+* Huge thanks to Dennis K (`DekuTree64`) and `musicalman` for listening to (and for playing programming-rubber-ducky to) all my rants and thought processes as I worked through understanding audio codec design

 ## Gameboy Advance player